Volkswagen plant closures, layoffs averted, says union – DW – 12/20/2024

 Volkswagen plant closures, layoffs averted, says unionPublished December 20, 2024last updated December 20, 2024

-The German union IG Metall said Friday it had reached a deal with Volkswagen to avoid involuntary redundancies at the carmaker's production sites in Germany until 2030.
+The German union IG Metall said Friday it had reached a deal with Volkswagen to avoid involuntary redundancies and plant closures at the carmaker's production sites in Germany until 2030.

-Union representatives have been negotiating for weeks with the company — Europe's largest automarker — over cost-cutting measures, including plans to close three plants and slash jobs.
+Union representatives have been negotiating for weeks with the company — Europe's largest automarker — over cost-cutting measures, including plans to close three plants, cut wages and slash jobs.

 "We have succeeded in finding a solution for employees at Volkswagen sites that secures jobs, safeguards products in the plants and at the same time enables important future investments," union negotiator Thorsten Gröger said in a statement.